Fees

 What Makes the Tiered Structure Bad for Merchants?

-Among merchants, the tiered pricing structure does not tend to be the most popular.
+Among merchants, the tiered pricing structure does not tend to be the most popular due to its complexity and the impact of associated merchant account fees.
 Below details the disadvantages that have led merchants to prefer other pricing structures for their processing fees.

 Rate inconsistency